PPP transaction for cruise terminals concession

 As technical and commercial adviser, our initial involvement related to the review of an unsolicited proposal received by the Authority.
 In line with the P3 legislation, the Authority further organised the procurement through an international competitive tender.
 We then formulated the vision of the PRPA into minimum operational and investment requirement for the prospective concessionaire.

-In consideration for the long-term volatility of the cruise market, we developed a multi-phased investment program to guide shortlisted bidders, minimizing the operational downtime during construction, and maximizing the integration of possible federal funding sources made available to the PRPA to support the reconstruction of the port, which acts a primary driver of the island’s economy.
+In consideration of the long-term volatility of the cruise market, we developed a multi-phased investment program to guide shortlisted bidders, minimizing the operational downtime during construction, and maximizing the integration of possible federal funding sources made available to the PRPA to support the reconstruction of the port, which serves as a primary driver of the island’s economy.

 Want to know more about Rebel and ports?